cvc5/ethos/user_manual.md

 <!--CT Added. -->
 > __Note:__ Numerals include _negated_ literals such as `-1`, `-43`, and so on.
 Also, and in contrast to SMT-LIB version 2, rational literals can be specified directly using the syntax `5/11`, `2/4`, `0/1` and so on, and negative values can be provided as single literals, e.g., `-1`, `-10.5`, `-1/3` and so on, instead of more complex expressions such as `(- 1)`, `(- 10.5)`, and `(/ (- 1) 3)`.

-By default, decimal literals are treated by Ethos as syntax sugar for rational literals unless the option `--no-normalize-dec` is enabled.
+By default, decimal literals are treated by Ethos as syntax sugar for rational literals.
-Similarly, hexadecimal literals are treated as syntax sugar for binary literals unless the option `--no-normalize-hex` is enabled.
+Similarly, hexadecimal literals are treated as syntax sugar for binary literals.
 Rationals are normalized so that, e.g., `2/4` and `1/2` are syntactically equivalent after parsing.
 Similarly, decimals are normalized so that e.g. `1.300` is syntactically equivalent to `1.3` after parsing.
 Note this is independent of whether these decimal values are further normalized to rational values.